cantrkr/FibonacciLookupCsharp/README.md

 # FibonacciLookupCsharp

-An optimized version of Fibonacci function using lookup table and array resizing in c#.
+An optimized version of Fibonacci function using lookup table and array resizing in C#.